Federal Coordinating Committee (FCC)

 - DoD- Ryan Orndorff, Deputy Program Director, Office of the Secretary of Defense

-- USDA- Forest Service- Ken Arney, Deputy Regional Forester, John Dondero, Director of Cooperative Forestry, and Kyle Jones, Regional Longleaf Restoration Coordinator.
+- USDA- Forest Service- Ken Arney, Deputy Regional Forester; Kay Reed, Director of Cooperative Forestry; Frank Beum, Director of Forest Management for the Southern Region; Kyle Jones, Regional Longleaf Restoration Coordinator.

 - USDA- Farm Service Agency- David Hoge, Agricultural Program Specialist